 - Future Scenarios exhibition, Kunst Haus Wien, Museum Hudertwasser, curator Sophie Haslinger, Vienna, Austria, (2019), from Future Scenarios (2016-2021)

-Consumers are returning to local producers and small businesses as they try to reduce their contact with larger numbers of people and when overwhelmed supply chains leave supermarket shelves empty.
-People are realising that their work can be done from home, that meetings can be done virtually and that colleagues, friends and family around the world can feel as close as those next door.
-Solutions are being crowdsourced as health workers on the front line share their knowledge of dealing with past emergencies and apply it to COVID-19.
-We have once again been reminded that, more often than not, disaster brings out the best in people as mutual aid groups form to support those who are most vulnerable to the impacts of the pandemic and communities find themselves pulling together.
-Very importantly, we have seen that major investors such as Warren Buffett have dumped carbon intensive stocks, in his case airlines, and that others are starting to see the benefit of shorting fossil fuel stocks as demand plummets.
+Consumers returned to local producers and small businesses as they tried to reduce their contact with larger numbers of people and when overwhelmed supply chains left supermarket shelves empty.
+People realised that their work can be done from home, that meetings can be done virtually and that colleagues, friends and family around the world can feel as close as those next door.
+Solutions were crowdsourced as health workers on the front line shared their knowledge of dealing with past emergencies and applied it to COVID-19.
+We have once again been reminded that, more often than not, disaster brings out the best in people as mutual aid groups formed to support those who were most vulnerable to the impacts of the pandemic and communities found themselves pulling together.
+Very importantly, we saw that major investors such as Warren Buffett dumped carbon intensive stocks, in his case airlines, and that others are starting to see the benefit of shorting fossil fuel stocks as demand plummets.
 As a result, renewables are increasingly looking like safer long term investments.

 As the previously unthinkable has suddenly become a reality in a very short period of time, our collective efforts and new ways of living have undoubtedly rubbed the lamp just enough to release the genie – and it’s increasingly hard to imagine going back.
 No longer will politicians be able to tell their constituents that such things are not possible due to cost; they are, if only the political will to do so is there.
 To avoid returning to business as usual, the very thing that caused the public health crisis and the climate emergency in the first place, we need to move towards a ‘new normal.’
 A better normal.
 Where policies are aimed at helping the most vulnerable citizens of every country as well as reducing emissions of greenhouse gases and protecting earth’s ecosystems and more than human inhabitants .